lorenzosteccanella/lorennzosteccanella.github.io/index.md

 ## Welcome

 I am a Ph.D. student in the area of Reinforcement Learning at UPF.
-My main interests are in the area of Machine Learning and in Machine Learning applied to Robotics to handle complex tasks and long term autonomy.
+My main interests are in the area of Machine Learning and Robotics to handle complex tasks and long term autonomy.

 I am actually based in Barcelona where I recently joined the artificial intelligence and machine learning lab at UPF for doing my Ph.D..